Theme Park Ticket Prices Compared 2026: Cheapest Parks

 The Verdict: Our 2026 Value Rankings

-SeaWorld Orlando offers the best overall value for families in 2026, combining a low entry price ($67+), quality attractions, and manageable crowds into a genuinely satisfying park day.
-Universal Orlando's multi-day pricing ($65/day for 4 parks) is the best deal in theme park history if you're spending 3+ days in Orlando.
+SeaWorld Orlando offers the best overall value for families in 2026, combining a low entry price ($67+), quality attractions, and manageable crowds into a truly satisfying park day.
+Universal Orlando's multi-day pricing (about $93/day for 4 parks) is the best multi-day value in Orlando if you're spending 3+ days.

 Disney World remains worth it for the right family — particularly first-timers with kids ages 4-12 who've been dreaming about meeting their favorite characters.
 But it's objectively the most expensive option, and families on a budget should seriously consider whether a SeaWorld + LEGOLAND combo (two full park days for roughly the cost of one Disney day) delivers more total fun.